Fagaʻalu, American Samoa: Geography

 Most of Fagaʻalu is located at elevations well above potential tsunami elevations, and also set back a considerable distance from the ocean.

 In the central parts of Fagaʻalu is a road turning north to LBJ Hospital and other medical facilities.
 At the end of this road are the waterfalls Fagaʻalu Falls.
 Fagaʻalu Bay is one of the best snorkeling spots on the island with its coral heads and reef formations, and sea life such as turtles and reef sharks.

+Whale Rock

+Whale Rock is a coral formation located in Fagaʻalu.
+It lies in the middle of the channel inside the entrance to Pago Pago Harbor.
+The formation is approximately 100 feet (30 meters) in diameter and is submerged under 16 feet (5 meters) of water.
+During bad weather, waves break over Whale Rock, making it more noticeable due to the surf.
+In calm conditions, it is easily seen beneath the water's surface.